-Our site energy Energy Use Intensity (EUI) is down to 8.6 KBTU/sf/year vs. a Texas average of 41.5.
-We produce our own energy equivalent to 6.5 KBTU/sf/year, which means we are only drawing 2.1 KBTU/sf/year from the grid.
+Our site energy Energy Use Intensity (EUI) is down to 8.0 KBTU/sf/year vs. a Texas average of 41.5.
+We produce our own energy equivalent to 6.3 KBTU/sf/year, which means we are only drawing 1.7 KBTU/sf/year from the grid.
+Efficient design means our house needs 80% less energy than a typical TX house.
 Click the graphic for a larger view.

 Here is the actual data from over 20 years of energy and water use.
 For the first decade our low use was due to energy efficient design and solar water heating.
 In 2006 we added a Skystream wind turbine, but the performance was severly limited by trees that were too close and disturbed the wind flow.
 We sold the turbine in early 2014.
 The solar PV we installed in late 2012 has produced the majority of our energy needs.
 Note that our utility base cost is about $22/month, so the cost for actual energy consumption is much lower.
 Our energy and water costs are very low.
 Click the graphic for a larger view.

 The house was efficient from the start.
 The red line is the EUI (kBTU/sf/yr). that we use.
 The dashed red line shows our net use from the grid.
 The blue line is energy divided by degree days, which normalizes for weather conditions.